What is OutcomesIQ? How to update existing admissions results information

 OutcomesIQ is CounselMore's college list evaluation tool.
-It compares your student's profile against historical application outcomes — surfacing how students similar to yours actually performed at each school.
+It compares your student's profile against and the Counselor list against historical application outcomes — surfacing how students similar to yours actually performed at each school.
+Allowing the Counselor to evaluate admissions potential and campus fit before promoting a school to a family.

 OutcomesIQ: Your Evidence-Based College List Builder